Watcher in the Water: Concept and creation

 The "Watcher in the Water", or just "the Watcher", is the only name Tolkien gave to this creature.

 An early version of the Fellowship's encounter with the Watcher is found in The Return of the Shadow.
 Tolkien's account of the creature at this stage is practically the same as in the final published version.
 Its emergence, physical appearance, abilities, attack on the Fellowship, and the breaking of the Moria Gate are already present in his initial writings.

-Reception
+Analysis

 In The Complete Tolkien Companion, J. E. A. Tyler suggests that the Watcher was a cold-drake: "these dragons rely on their strength and speed alone (the creature that attacked the Ring-bearer near the Lake of Moria may have been one of these)".

 The essayist Allison Harl writes that the Watcher may be a kraken created and bred by Morgoth in Utumno, and that it represents a gatekeeper whose goal, in the context of the archetypal journey, is to keep the heroes from entering into new territory, psychologically or spiritually.
-This "guardian theory" has been echoed by writers such as Joseph Campbell and Bill Moyers.
+This "guardian theory" has been echoed by writers such as Joseph Campbell.